txt/fse16/index.md

 3. Extensive sets of standard for what is a valid experiment.

+4. Software scientists must explain their results to software engineerings-- who are busy people.
+Hence, software scientists need to be very concerned about the comprehensibility of the learned models.

 4. The inherent complexity of the task of software science:
      - Constantly changing effects: new developers, new platforms, new tools, new tasks.
      - Socio-technical factors that mean we cannot reason just about software but we also have to reason over the communities of people that design, build, use, and host those tools